 You’d think that this is more than enough for them them to earn their place in the the garden, but actually their good points don’t stop there!
 Their annual nature makes them extremely flexible, which means that it’s possible to regularly refresh your garden look, there are bedding plants suitable for every situation, and they’re easy to grow too – case closed and won we think!

-There are lots of varieties to choose from, so we’ve put together our guide to beautiful bedding for Summer, Spring, Autumn and Winter, together with our tips on design, growing, planting and caring for your plants so that, whichever you choose, you can be sure to enjoy the most dazzling display.
+With so many varieties to choose from, we’ve put together our guide to beautiful bedding for Spring, Summer, Autumn and Winter together with our tips on design, growing, planting and caring for your plants so that, whichever you choose, you can be sure to enjoy the most dazzling display.

 They self-seed vigorously so you can almost guarantee a continual supply of plants, which is great news for bees because they love them!

 Bring a simply dazzling array of shades to the garden in Spring.
 Available in a rainbow of colours from red, orange, russet, pink, apricot and both subtle and strong purples, there is certainly a lot to choose from – and they have the added bonus of fabulous scent too!